-Crawford, a Republican, was the representative for Pennsylvania's 5th congressional district from 1815 to 1817.
+Crawford was the representative for Pennsylvania’s 5th congressional district and was a Republican.
+He served from 1815 to 1817.

 From May 1809 to Mar 1817, Crawford missed 73 of 1,072 roll call votes, which is 6.8%.
 This is better than the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000